Studentidrettsforbundet/studentidrett-frontend/README.md

 The back end code can be found [here](https://github.com/Studentidrettsforbundet/studentidrett-backend)
 ## Setup guide
-There are two ways to run this project, with or without docker.
-Both ways are explained below.

 ### 1. Get the code
 Clone the project or download the source code.